Many publishers are comfortable monetizing their traffic with AdSense and other ad networks in the industry.

 One quality that makes a difference among these three Google products is how many ads publishers are allowed to serve per page, for example, AdX gives publishers the opportunity to serve up to five ads per page as compared to AdSense that only allows three ads to be served per page.

 This feature is one of the key differences as determines how much a publisher can make serving ads on their pages.

 DFP, in contrast to both, is a platform that allows publishers to serve and manage their ads from different sources, in and of itself, DFP alone won’t do anything for the publisher’s website.
 To get DFP work, the publisher will have to connect it to the right sources.

-All these platforms are open to being used by publishers and advertisers to maximise their income and traffic respectively.
+All these platforms are open to being used by publishers and advertisers to maximize their income and traffic respectively.

 As a publisher, you will need to carefully study and understand which of the Ad system you need to use based on the quality and amount of your traffic.

 As a small publisher, it will be more profitable for you to use AdSense while on the other hand, a big publisher with a lot of traffic should go for DFP by Google in order to maximize your traffic.